BurkovBA/BurkovBA.github.io/content/blog/2021-12-25-1/index.md

 70.83333333333334
 ```

-The example above was ok, but it has a major drawback: it measure similarities between keys and query, and sum of similarities is more than 1.
+The example above was ok, but it has a major drawback: it measures similarities between keys and query, and sum of similarities is more than 1.

 They can not be interpreted as probabilities.
 Let us normalize similarities between queries and keys, so that their sum of weights equals 1.
 We shall use Softmax function for that: